Samanea saman: In Cambodia

+In Cambodia the Samanea saman is known locally as chankiri (ចន្ទគិរី).
 It is unclear when and how Chankiri was introduced to Cambodia.
 It is possible the tree was introduced from Brazil by the French in the 1920s, together with the rubber tree (Hevea brasiliensis) during the rubber industry's global boom in the early 1900s.
 It is also possible the tree came from neighboring countries in the region where the plant had been introduced earlier on by Western colonial explorers.

-Since its introduction to Cambodia, the Samanea saman is known locally as chankiri (ចន្ទគិរី).
-It has been widely planted across the country thanks to its tall height and expansive branches that can shade large areas, and as an ornamental.
+Since its introduction to Cambodia, it has been widely planted across the country thanks to its tall height and expansive branches that can shade large areas, and as an ornamental.
 The fruit is eaten, and in famine times the young leaves are eaten in salads.

-ចាមរី is the official Khmer name for the plant because the flowers from this tree resemble the beautiful long-haired tail of the chamri (known in English as yak).
+ចាមរី the official Khmer name for the plant because the flowers from this tree resemble the beautiful long-haired tail of the chamri (known in English as yak).
 Ampil barang (French tamarind) is another colloquial name for it in Cambodia.